sstarko/LocalGradientsReview/README.md

   - "LocalGradients_MetaAnalysis_data.xlsx" - this file contains the data extracted from the 25 case studies.
 Metadata (including field descriptions) are given in the "metadata" sheet

 "Fig 7 - kelp case studies" folder
-  - "BarkleySound_KelpSites.xlsx" - this file contains the data on kelp presence-absence in Barkley Sound before and after the 2014-2016 MHW.
-Metadata (including field descriptions) are given in the "metadata" sheet
+  - "BarkleySound_KelpSites.xlsx" - this file contains the data on kelp presence-absence in Barkley Sound, British Columbia before and after the 2014-2016 MHW.
+Metadata (including field descriptions) are given in the "metadata" sheet.
+Data are from Starko et al. (2022) Ecological Applications.

   - "LoggerData_BarkleySound.xlsx" - this file contains summaries of in situ temperature data for sites across Barkley Sound.
-Metadata (including field descriptions) are given in the "metadata" sheet
+Metadata (including field descriptions) are given in the "metadata" sheet.
+Starko et al. (2022) Ecological Applications.

   - "NorwaySiteLocations.xlsx" - this file contains the data on kelp survival in Norway from Filbee-Dexter et al. 2020 Scientific Reports.
 Metadata (including field descriptions) are given in the "metadata" sheet